NoahMarconi/blockhack2018/README.md

 ]
 ```

-In our demonstration, 1 is and admin an 0 is view only access.
+In our demonstration, 1 is and admin and 0 is view only access.
 However, any range of permission schemes can be supported.

 ### Raw Data to IPFS